grapemoli/cmd_line_chess/README.md

 # Chess

 ## Goals
-1. Use design patterns :check:
+1. Use design patterns ✔️
 2. Dynamic / Linear Programming if possible
 3. NAMESPACES ??
 4. Implement undo/redo features
-5. Implement Castling :check:
+5. Implement Castling ✔️
 6. With the UI, reflect the board's printing such that the player who is playing is on the bottom.
 7. Check for moving into check